sanderyt/frontend_test/README.md

 In this exercise, we'll test your React skills by creating a simple WisePops clone.

-The project is already setup in this repository so to start, fork it and when you are done invite @clmntgr and @boris-hocde to collaborate on it.
+The project is already setup in this repository so to start, fork it and when you are done invite @clmntgr, @boris-hocde and @hmatthieu to collaborate on it.

 Don't spend more than 4 hours on this test.